anjos/baker/README.rst

 Then, you can build dependencies one by one, in order::

   $ vi ./scripts/conda-build-all.sh #comment/uncomment what to compile
-  $ conda activate base
-  $ #start the docker daemon, if that is not the case (base) $ ./scripts/conda-build-all.sh
+  (base) $ ./scripts/conda-build-all.sh

 .. note::